xdaluca/gm_ethrio/events/devsonwheels/readme.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: "Devs on Wheels" is coming and it will be an incredible event that you can't miss.
+description: Devs on Wheels is coming and it will be an incredible event that you can't miss.

 #####################
 ### EVENT DETAILS ###